- EET103 - Engineering Drawing I

 - EET238 - Digital System Fundamentals

 This course studies fundamental digital concepts used in electronic design and application.
 The course covers traditional design approaches for combinational and sequential circuits.
 The course introduces contemporary approaches such as hardware design languages.
 Topics include logic gates, flip-flops, memory circuits, Karnaugh map, and VHDL/Verilog.
-A laboratory emphasizes design and application.
 Prerequisite: EET 150 or concurrent enrollment, MATH 111 or concurrent enrollment.
+Co-requisite: EET 238L.
 Restricted to College of Engineering, Computing, Technology, and Mathematics students or departmental approval required.

 - EET245 - Introductory Circuit Theory and Applications

 This course covers the fundamental theories of electric circuits.
 It covers symbols and diagrams that represent electric circuits and includes mathematical definitions and application of circuit components.
 Students analyze circuits using Ohm's and Kirchoff's Laws.
 The course introduces mathematical descriptions for alternating currents with practical examples.
-A laboratory demonstrates theory.
-Prerequisite: MATH 111, EET 150 or equivalent.
+Prerequisites: MATH 111, EET 150 or equivalent.
+Co-requisite: EET 245L.
 Restricted to College of Engineering, Computing, Technology, and Mathematics students or departmental approval required.

 - EET258 - Work Experience Credit